gameontext/gameon-logview/README.md

 3. Use Logview to view logs from your Liberty server.

-  Logview adds a servlet to the context root with the name 'LogView' If your content was as http://127.0.0.1/myContextRoot then you can access Logs via the url http://127.0.0.1/myContextRoot/LogView
+  Logview adds a servlet to the context root with the name 'LogView' If your content was at http://127.0.0.1/myContextRoot then you can access Logs via the url http://127.0.0.1/myContextRoot/LogView

 4. Send Ozzy Shoes!